-- Add-on low-dose azithromycin^{292,595} (adults only; first check sputum for atypical mycobacteria and check ECG for long QTc (and re-check after a month on treatment); consider potential for antibiotic resistance) - As last resort, consider add-on low-dose maintenance OCS, but implement strategies such as alternate-day therapy and add-on bisphosphonates to minimize side-effects,311 and alert patient to the need for additional corticosteroid therapy during illness or surgery. - Consider bronchial thermoplasty (+ registry).
+- Add-on low-dose azithromycin^{373,374} (adults only; first check sputum for atypical mycobacteria and check ECG for long QTc (and re-check after a month on treatment); consider potential for antibiotic resistance) - As last resort, consider add-on low-dose maintenance OCS, but implement strategies such as alternate-day therapy; add bisphosphonate to minimize side-effects on bones,395 and alert patient to the need for additional corticosteroid therapy during illness or surgery. - · Consider bronchial thermoplasty (+ registry).

-Stop ineffective add-on therapies, but do not completely stop ICS
+Stop ineffective add-on therapies, but do not completely stop ICS.